jdoleary/Spellmasons/docs/TasksCurrent.md

         - even with the difficulty of the next level
     - pseudo class system
     - item that makes your stronger but it randomizes your spawn
+# Content todo
+- Rend
+    - new sfx
+    - new animation
+- Bleed
+    - new sfx
+    - new animation
+- Suffocate
+    - new sfx
+    - new animation
 # Tasks
 ---
 - task: Start more zoomed in